By Helen Harris

 To look at our newspapers and television, you’d think women had nothing to do with sport; imagine if newspaper business pages were written entirely by female journalists and only covered businesses run by women, or if arts programming only featured films, books and music created by women.
 That would be crazy wouldn’t it?

 According to a 2008 survey carried out by Sport England, 260,000 women and 1.1 million girls play football in England and, according to the Premier League’s 2003-04 National Fan Survey, 15 per cent of match-going supporters are women.
 If several million people regularly watch football, then that’s 15 per cent of several million that the media are not talking to.
 Maybe the newspapers don’t want these readers.

 So, as long as the sports media remains a man’s world, ignoring women’s sport or at best treating it as a novelty, then I’m not going to take much interest in their games either.
-When women’s football is on two TV channels every night of the week from August to May (sending my husband grumbling off to bed early) and female writers are being funny or furious on the back page of every newspaper then I might stop yawning and join in the conversation.
+When women’s football is on two TV channels every night of the week from August to May and female writers are being funny or furious on the back page of every newspaper then I might stop yawning and join in the conversation.